Jeb Livingood

 Jeb Livingood is an American essayist, short story writer, editor, and academic.

 Life

-He graduated from University of Virginia, American University, George Mason University, and University of Virginia, with an M.F.A. in 2000.
+He graduated from the University of Virginia, American University, George Mason University, and University of Virginia, with an M.F.A. in 2000.

 He exhibited at the 1999 Association of Writers & Writing Programs Conference in Albany, New York.

 He teaches at the University of Virginia, where he is faculty advisor for Meridian.

 He is the series editor for the Best New Poets anthology.

 He is a commander in the U.S. Coast Guard Reserve.